diliphebballi/udacity/data_scientist_nanodegree/core_curriculum/term_2/pypi_package_project/README.md

     * Disaster Response Pipelines
     * Recommendation Engines

 The goal of this project is to build a Python package and upload the package to PyPi.
-The focus is on apply object-oriented programming and tackle a problem that interests you.
+The focus is on apply object-oriented programming and tackle an interesting problem.

 ## Software and Libraries
 This project uses Python 3.7.2 and the following libraries: